 Gallegos v.
-United States of America, et al (S.D.
-Texas, Amended Complaint filed June 23, 2015)
+United States of America, et al., No. 5:14-cv-00136 (S.D.
+Tex., Amended Complaint filed June 23, 2015)

 This case challenges the actions of two U.S. Border Patrol agents, who shot dead an unarmed man on the Mexican side of the U.S.-Mexico border in 2012.
-Nora Lam Gallegos, on behalf of herself and her minor children, brought a lawsuit against the United States and various Department of Homeland Security (DHS) and U.S. Customs and Border Protection (CBP) agents in their individual capacities for the wrongful death of her husband, Guillermo Arevalo Pedraz (“Arevalo”).
+Nora Lam Gallegos, on behalf of herself and her minor children, brought a lawsuit against the United States and various Department of Homeland Security (“DHS”) and U.S. Customs and Border Protection (“CBP”) agents in their individual capacities for the wrongful death of her husband, Guillermo Arevalo Pedraz (“Arevalo”).

 On September 3, 2012, Arevalo and his family were celebrating his birthday in a park in Mexico bordering the Rio Grande when a U.S. Border Patrol airboat pulled beside a man swimming in the river.
 The two agents, Matthew Lambrecht and Christopher Boatwright, were responding to a report that three people had swum over to the Texas border.
 Witnesses allege that the man in the river was swimming back to Mexico in order to evade capture.
-One of the border agents on the boat attempted to catch the swimmer using a long boat hook.
+One of the Border Patrol agents on the boat attempted to catch the person swimming in the river using a long boat hook.
 A crowd gathered on the Mexican shore as onlookers shouted at the two agents to leave the man alone.
 Arevalo ran toward the crowd.
 The agents in the airboat later reported that about 20 people on the Mexican shore began throwing rocks at the boat, but Mexican witnesses vehemently denied this.
 One of the agents on the boat aimed and fired at least five shots at the crowd, which included children.
 Two bullets hit Arevalo.
 He was rushed to a hospital but was pronounced dead after an unsuccessful attempt to revive him.

 Counsel: Robert C. Hilliard | Singleton Law Firm, APC; Hilliard Munoz Gonzales, LLP

-Contact: Robert C. Hilliard | email@example.com | (361) 882 1612
+Contact: Robert C. Hilliard | email@example.com | (361) 882-1612